a24710/docker-symfony-elk-filebeats-stack/README.md

     docker-compose up --build

-All containers should be up and running and now.
+All containers should be up and running now.

 The folder "var" was automatically created because it's a shared volume with the fileBeats container.
 We need to take ownership of this folder so later our php container does not have problems writing on it.